Samir Carruthers: Cambridge United

 On 29 August 2019, Carruthers joined League Two side Cambridge United on a one-year deal following his release by Sheffield United.
 He was released by the club at the end of the season.

 Non-League

 Carruthers dropped down into non-league football with Hemel Hempstead Town for the start of the 2020–21 season.
 On 24 March 2022, he joined Dartford on loan.

 On 9 June 2022, Carruthers joined Dartford on a permanent deal ahead of the 2022–23 season.

+On 22 May 2023, Carruthers joined Chelmsford City on a permanent deal ahead of the 2023–24 season.
+On 3 May 2024, Carruthers announced he had left the club following the culmination of Chelmsford's season.

+On 16 May 2024, Carruthers re-joined Dartford.

+On 13 May 2025, Carruthers signed a new deal at Dartford keeping him at the club for the 2025–26 season.

 International career

 Carruthers is of Irish, Italian and Moroccan descent and is eligible to play for Italy, Morocco, England and the Republic of Ireland, the country of his grandparents.
 In 2011, he made his debut for the Republic of Ireland U19 team.
 On 10 September 2012, Carruthers made his debut for the Republic of Ireland U21 team away to Italy.

 Controversy

 On 15 March 2016, whilst attending the Cheltenham Festival at Cheltenham Racecourse, Carruthers and Northampton Town's James Collins were photographed urinating into a beer glass whilst standing on a balcony.
-The following day, Carruthers apologised for his behaviour, and following a meeting with MK Dons manager Karl Robinson and chairman Pete Winkleman he was fined two weeks' wages and suspended by the club.
+The following day, Carruthers apologised for his behaviour, and following a meeting with MK Dons manager Karl Robinson and chairman Pete Winkelman he was fined two weeks' wages and suspended by the club.
 He pledged his fine to charities, including one chosen by the racecourse.